“It’s OK to Act Out Because Christ Has Already Forgiven Us?”

 Dear Mr. Zukeran,

 I do not believe the holy spirit is a person, mainly because it does not have a name.
 The names you give all have the word “the” preceding it.
 This indicates that the following word is a title, not a name.
-(For example “the President”, obviously “President” is not a name.)
+(For example “the President,” obviously “President” is not a name.)
 Also, the words “holy spirit” are at times in lower case.
 Of course you know names are never in lower case.

 Thank you for your question.
 The Holy Spirit gives a command (Acts 13:2), He can be lied to (Acts 5), and He can be grieved (Ephesians 4:30).
 This shows the Holy Spirit is an intelligent thinking person.
 One cannot lie to an inanimate force like electricity or fire.
 You cannot even lie to a cat or dog–it must be an intelligent cognitive thinking person.
 Also why does Jesus use personal pronoun “He” and “Him” in addressing the Holy Spirit (John 16)?

 Regarding a name.
 Respectfully, that really is not much of an argument.
 The previous verses show the Holy Spirit has the qualiites of a person; this makes Him a person.
-You stated because He does not have a personal name you think he is not a person.
+You stated because He does not have a personal name you think He is not a person.
 Allow me to use an illustration.
 If I say, “the King of Jordan is coming” what do I mean?
 Do I mean an impersonal, non-living entity is coming, or do I mean a person who rules over Jordan is coming?
 Obviously I mean a person is coming.
 Even if I do not know his personal name, we all know I am talking about a person.
 Just because I do not know if his name is George, Fred, or John but know him as “The King of Jordan” does that mean he is not a person?

 The Holy Spirit has all the attributes of a person.
 He speaks, He thinks, He can be grieved, He can be lied to, etc. . . .
-Just because we do not address him as Fred or George but by His title “the Holy Spirit” does not mean He is not a person.
-I may never know the pesonal name of the King of Jordan, but whenever I speak of the King of Jordan, I am referring to a person.
+Just because we do not address Him as Fred or George but by His title “the Holy Spirit” does not mean He is not a person.
+I may never know the personal name of the King of Jordan, but whenever I speak of the King of Jordan, I am referring to a person.

 Thanks for writing.